grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 ### 2.4 The Mismatch on the Path to AGI

 If our final destination is AGI, we have a fundamental problem: **we are currently using finite sets to evaluate an AGI that is defined by its ability to solve unlimited diverse tasks.** There is a mismatch between our target and our actual evaluation methods, creating a gap between AGI and current SOTA models.
 We want agents to be open-ended, possessing the capacity to generate endless solutions for scenarios that may not yet exist <d-cite key="open,mcu,international-safety"></d-cite>.
-As Elon Musk said in an interview: if an spaceship lands on the highway, a truly intelligent autonomous driving system must react correctly.
+As Elon Musk said in an interview <d-cite key="musk"></d-cite>: For self-driving, even if the road is painted completely wrong and a UFO lands in the middle of the road, the car still cannot crash and still needs to do the right thing.
 Our objective is a "super-agent" capable of handling infinite novelty, not merely taking a fixed exam.

 ## 3. The Blueprint of Generative Evaluation